vtta2008/PLM/README.md

 Currently, I am working in Windows, Maya 2017, Mari, Houdini, Nuke and Adobe Photoshop.

-Regarding to VFX Reference Platform, we will stay in python 2.7 due to large invention.
-We will update everything to python 3 on 2019
+Regarding to VFX Reference Platform, due to large invention we will stay with python 2.7 but will update to python 3 on 2019.
 Details is here:

     http://www.vfxplatform.com/

-It requires Python standalone, so I use Anaconda python 2.7 which is very useful.
+To run it you need to install Python standalone, so I use Anaconda python 2.7 which is very useful.
 You can download Anaconda installer here:

     Anaconda python 2.7: https://www.continuum.io/downloads